 R.C. and L.C. v.
 Northwestern Memorial Hospital, and Dr. Stephanie Kielb.

-Power Rogers attorneys, Carolyn Daley and Dominic LoVerde secured a $10,455,566 verdict for their clients in a medical malpractice case.
+Power Rogers attorney Carolyn Daley secured a $10,455,566 verdict for their clients in a medical malpractice case.
 The case involved Dr. Kielb and Northwestern Memorial Hospital’s failure to properly diagnose R.C.’s incontinence, then negligently placing retropubic mesh and sling.
 The sling was removed months later, but R.C. continued to have pain and burning sensations in her pelvic region due to muscle and nerve damage.
 After a 2.5 week trial, the jury returned a verdict of $10,455,566.16, which was 5x more than Dr. Kielb and Northwestern’s pretrial offer.

 R.C. and L.C. v.
 Northwestern Memorial Hospital, and Dr. Stephanie Kielb.